Skip to main content

 2. Set the Provisioning Mode to Automatic.

-3. Under the Admin Credentials section, input the following:
+3. Under the Admin Credentials section, Azure will default the Authentication method to Bearer Token, instead set to OAuth2 Client Credentials Grant and input the following:

 4. Click Test Connection to ensure Azure AD can connect to Go1.
 If the connection fails, ensure your Go1 account has Admin permissions and try again.
 Once the connection test is successful, at the top of the settings window click Save.